ISA-SRBP/esa-user-guide/README.md

 - Use @adds_context() decorator.
 - Use self.set_context() method.

-You might use the second way in this project, since use in a method is more flexible.
-Later you will see in the integration part, you will do some justification before adding the context.
-Now you can do this in `ViewItemInHand` intent.
+We use the second method in ESA, since this method provides more control when used with IF/ELSE condiiton inside a defined function using if/else condition, e.g. in later integration workshop with computer vision.
+Now you can add Context in `ViewItemInHand` intent.

 ```python
 @intent_handler(IntentBuilder('ViewItemInHand').require('ViewItemInHandKeyWord'))